lingchenmsot/architecture-center/docs/guide/technology-choices/compute-comparison.md

 layout: LandingPage
 ---

-# Comparison of Azure compute options
+# Criteria for choosing an Azure compute options

 The term *compute* refers to the hosting model for the computing resources that your applications runs on.